matrixn/react-media-recorder/README.md

-# react-media-recorder :o2: :video_camera: :microphone: :computer:
+# react-use-media-recorder :o2: :video_camera: :microphone: :computer:

-`react-media-recorder` is a fully typed react component with render prop that can be used to:
+`react-use-media-recorder` is a fully typed react component with render prop that can be used to:

 - Record audio/video
 - Record screen